raboof/reproducible-builds-certification-repository/README.md

 Debian has standardized on using OpenPGP-signed .buildinfo files, which are formatted as Debian 'control files'.
-This might seem a bit odd outside of Debian, but might it might be a good start to follow that convention at least for now.
+This might seem a bit odd outside of Debian, but might it might be a good start to follow that convention at least for now, or leave it up to each deployment to agree on a convention.

 ## API